n1ai/mseventeen/standalone/README.md

 [n1ai m17-cxx-demod repo](https://github.com/n1ai/m17-cxx-demod) which
 is a fork of the
 [mobilinkd m17-cxx-demod repo](https://github.com/mobilinkd/m17-cxx-demod).
-The fork has cherry picked code from pending pull requests, in particular the code from
+The fork has cherry-picked code from pending pull requests, in particular the code from
 [Pull Request 21](https://github.com/mobilinkd/m17-cxx-demod/pull/21)
 by [robojay](https://github.com/robojay)